-In order to eliminate short-term variations associated with measurement errors and irregular movements, and to extract a trend-cycle component (a long-term trend component and a business cycle component), in which the cyclical period corresponds to more than one and a half years, the Henderson moving average (with 23 terms), the Band-Pass filter, and DECOMP have turned out to be effective methods.
-In fact, their extracted components are almost identical in shapes and values (Figure 28).
-In judging the peaks and bottoms of an economic time series ex post, it would not make any difference whichever method is used.35
+In order to eliminate short-term variations associated with measurement errors and irregular movements, and to extract a trend-cycle component (a long-term trend component and a business-cycle component), in which the cyclical period corresponds to more than 1.5 years, the Henderson moving average (with 23 terms), the Band-Pass filter, and DECOMP have turned out to be effective methods.
+In fact, their extracted components are almost identical in shape and value (Figure 23).
+In judging the peaks and bottoms of an economic time-series ex post, it would not make any difference whichever method is used.